OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/The-Omega-and-Networking/Omega-Router.md

 /etc/init.d/network restart
 ```

-## Step 4: Enabling Packet Routing
+## Step 5: Enabling Packet Routing

 Next, you will need to configure the Omega to route packets from the ethernet interface (`eth0`) to your WiFi interface (`wlan0`).
 To do this, you will be editing the `/etc/config/firewall` file:

-Find the the block that looks something like the following:
+Find the block that looks something like the following:

 ```
 config zone